Shawn Kemp: Cleveland Cavaliers (1997–2000)

-Kemp played three seasons with the Cavaliers while battling weight problems and often appeared to lack the drive that made him such a force in Seattle.
-Despite this, he posted career-high numbers for points per game in 1997–98 and led the Cavaliers to the NBA Playoffs, where they faced the Reggie Miller-led Indiana Pacers.
+Kemp played three seasons with the Cavaliers where he posted career-high numbers for points per game in 1997–98 and led the Cavaliers to the NBA Playoffs, where they faced the Reggie Miller-led Indiana Pacers.
 The Cavaliers lost to the Pacers in four games despite Kemp averaging 26 points with 13 rebounds per game in the series.

 During the lockout shortened 1998–1999 NBA season, Kemp reportedly showed up to training camp weighing 280 pounds, though Cleveland's then general manager Wayne Embry revealed that he was actually 315 pounds.
-Other sources cite Kemp's weight as being "north of 400 pounds, easy."
-Though unable to shed the weight, Kemp managed to average 20.5 points and 9.2 rebounds.

 Portland Trail Blazers (2000–2002)

-Kemp was then traded to the Portland Trail Blazers after the 1999–2000 season.
+Kemp was then traded to the Portland Trail Blazers after the 1999–2000 season, in a three-team trade involving the Miami Heat; the Cavaliers received Clarence Weatherspoon, Chris Gatling, Gary Grant and draft considerations, while the Heat received Brian Grant.
 The trade reunited Kemp with Bob Whitsitt, who had originally brought Kemp to Seattle.
 However, Kemp's play began to decline significantly.
-The last few years of Kemp's professional basketball career were riddled with problems stemming from his weight, as well as cocaine and alcohol abuse.
-His first season in Portland ended early when he entered drug rehabilitation.

 After two seasons with the Blazers, Kemp was waived prior to the 2002–03 season.

 Orlando Magic (2002–2003)

-Kemp was signed as a free agent for the Magic, and helped the Magic reach the playoffs despite the loss of starting small forward Grant Hill.
+Kemp was signed as a free agent by the Magic, and helped the Magic reach the playoffs despite the loss of starting small forward Grant Hill.
 During his one season in Orlando, Kemp played in his 1000th NBA game.
 In their first round series, the Magic took an early three games to one lead before losing to the Detroit Pistons in seven games.
 Following the 2002–03 season, Kemp was replaced by free agent forward Juwan Howard.